This part of the website provides guidance to parliamentarians about the new parliamentary work expenses framework starting 1 January 2018.

 - Employees Travelling Allowances Rates - effective 1 July 2019

 - For travel related queries, contact IPEA on phone (02) 6215 3000 or email enquiries [at] ipea.gov.au.

-- Additional information on the new Principles-Based Framework can be found on the Legislative Framework page.
+- Additional information on new expenses framework and can be found on the Legislative Framework page.

 - For all other work expense matters, phone (02) 6215 3542 for parliamentarians' or (02) 6215 3333 for MOP(S) Act employees.